Sally Tape | Artist in Residence

 Detail from the painting Drawing_Structure_2018, Prismacolor Pencil on Carson Drawing Paper, Sally Tape, 2018

 Architecture, Minimalism and Movement

-During her residency at SEA Foundation, the Australian artist Sally Tape reflects on the physical space of traveling and architecture.
+The Australian artist Sally Tape reflects on the physical space of traveling and architecture.
 Sally Tape’s continuous research into the links between architecture, minimalism and movement are a central theme within her artistic practice.
 Her primary focus is examining how this three-way relationship redefines the idea of contemporary modernism and the non-objective image, making her work less about form and shape, and more about movement and the physical experience of space.